TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 In case you want to go further, here are some other things to explore:

 - Generating stereo audio.
 We’ve generated audio for Channel 1.
 What about stereo audio for Channel 2?
 If you’re using reverb effects and wish for a fuller stereo sound, you’ll need an extra pair of buffers (and more processing!).
-- Streaming via UART.
-It's possible to use DMA with other peripherals.
-Definitely worth exploring.
+- Streaming via UART (+ DMA).
-- Using {% abbr "SIMD", "Single Instruction, Multiple Data" %} instructions to buffer two (or more) samples at the same time.
+- Using {% abbr "SIMD", "Single Instruction, Multiple Data" %} instructions to buffer two (or more?) samples at the same time.
 - {% abbr "RTOS", "Real-Time Operating System" %} for multitasking.
 - Other boards or hardware with specialised audio features.